Prateek14b/project-landing-page/README.md

-#This is a sample landing page project.
+#This is a sample landing page project.(from the Odin Project)